Core Ultra 5 245K vs Ryzen 9 9950X

 The Bottom Line

 At $288.99, the Core Ultra 5 245K is the most affordable option.
-It takes the lead in tdp and socket.
-Tagged as Budget Pick.
+It takes the lead in tdp.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths